Project

 If neither 1, 2 or 3 is desired, that leaves us with option 4.
 Is that a more feasible option?

-Updated by Guilhem Moulin 5 months ago
+Updated by Guilhem Moulin almost 2 years ago

 Depend on said improvements :-) Right now we're not running a custom gerrit instance, and I'm a tad reluctant to go that route for a such a mission-critical core component.
 However by “Gerrit UX” I assume you mean its git browser component (plugin), which you linked to above.
 We are running a patched version [0] of that component and while upstreaming changes is of course preferable, I see no issue with adding further patches as long as they are reasonably maintainable and not too intrusive.
 (I added for instance support for the inline diff you mentioned, because some devs requested it at some point.)
 Tweaking colors, in particular, is a no-brainer (CSS patch welcome).